tetrapods/examplebot/README.md

 # examplebot

-Example bot which consumes the Chatbot API -  http://chatbox.com/api.html
+Example bot which consumes the Chatbot API -  Documentation located in the Advanced Tab of the administrative control panel.

 Requires node.js